Simple device warns when muscles begin to atrophy

 Whether it's patients with degenerative diseases or astronauts in zero gravity, some people

-It consists of two electric coils,made of conductive threads that are sewn into the fabric in a stretchy zigzag pattern.
-One of them serves as a transmitter and the other as a receiver.
-It is important to note that the size of the loop formed by each coil (when the device is wound around the limb) depends on the volume of the underlying muscle.
+It consists of two electric coils,made from conductive threads that are sewn into the fabric in a stretchable zigzag pattern.
+One of them serves as a transmitter, and the other as a receiver.
+It is important to note that the size of the loop formed by each coil (when the device is wrapped around the limb) depends on the volume of the underlying muscle.

 Device prototype.
 Photo: Ohio State University

-“We apply a time-varying current totransmission coil, which creates a magnetic flux on the transmission coil.
-Then a magnetic flux is induced on the pickup coil, and this flux induces a voltage on the pickup coil that we can measure,” explains Rice. — The induced magnetic flux depends on the cross-sectional area of the coils.
-Thus, as the circumference of the limb increases, the total magnetic flux and voltage across the receiver coil will also increase.”
+“We supply a time-varying currenton the transmitting coil, which creates a magnetic flux on the transmitting coil.
+Magnetic flux is then induced on the receiver coil, and that flux induces a voltage on the receiver coil, which we can measure, explains Rice. — The induced magnetic flux depends on the cross-sectional area of the coils.
+Thus, as the circumference of the limb increases, the total magnetic flux and the voltage across the receiver coil will also increase.”

-So far, the device has been tested on3D printed leg molds filled with ground beef to mimic the calf muscle of an average-sized man.
-It turned out that it accurately detects small changes in the overall size of the limbs and is able to measure the loss of muscle mass up to 51%.
-Once the tool is finalized, it can be connected wirelessly to an application that will record and transmit patient readings to healthcare providers.
+So far the device has been tested on3D printed leg molds filled with ground beef to mimic the calf muscle of an average-sized person.
+It was found to accurately detect small changes in overall limb size and was able to measure muscle loss of up to 51%.
+Once the tool is finalized, it can be connected wirelessly to an app that will record and transmit patient readings to healthcare providers.

 The researchers recently published an article in the IEEE Transactions on Biomedical Engineering journal about a NASA-supported study co-authored by Prof. Asiminia Chiurti.